mdn/translated-content/files/es/web/javascript/reference/global_objects/intl/numberformat/index.md

 ### Utilizando la configuración regional

-This example shows some of the variations in localized number formats.
 In order to get the format of the language used in the user interface of your application, make sure to specify that language (and possibly some fallback languages) using the `locales` argument:

 Este ejemplo muestra algunas de las variaciones en los formatos de números por región.